-Once every task is complete, including the consent, the Nominated Principal Applicant must review the terms listed, and respond to the questions regarding consent in order to submit the application.
+Once every task is complete, including the consent, the Nominated Principal Applicant must review the terms listed and respond to the questions regarding consent in order to submit the application.

 The Nominated Principal Applicant must click "Submit to CIHR".
 The application will be sent to the Institution Paid, as part of the eApproval process, and ultimately to CIHR.
-The CIHR deadline time for receipt of all applications will be March 6, 2018 at 8 p.m.
-ET.
 The Nominated Principal Applicant will receive e-mail confirmation once CIHR receives the application.